erickndava/erickndava.github.io/_posts/2018-12-27-flood-safest-spot-in-cape-town.md

 ### (18.42281, -33.95947)

-So, those are the numbers to keep and punch into the satellite navigator in the unlikely event of the Atlantic Ocean bursting its Cape Town shores.
+So, those are the numbers (coordinates) to keep and punch into the satellite navigator in the unlikely event of the Atlantic Ocean bursting its Cape Town shores.
 If you stay in Cape Town, the first place that comes to mind when you hear 'Flood Survival' is likely Table Mountain and rightly so.
-But, which spot exactly can one stand longest on solid earth?
+But, which spot exactly can one stand longest on solid earth in the event of a massive flood?

 ##### Cut To The Chase: [The Safe Strip](https://erickndava.github.io/cape-cbd-dem/)